SyedAzizEnam/Semantic_Segmentation/README.md

 This repo is collection of scripts used to create a Fully Convolutional Network (FCN).
 The FCN is used to identify pixels in an image which correspond to street roads.

 ### Fully Convolutional Network
-A fully convolutional network is a variant of traditional convolutional networks where the fully connected layers are replaces with fully convolutional layers.
+A fully convolutional network is a variant of traditional convolutional networks where the fully connected layers are replaced with fully convolutional layers.
 Below is an illustration of the end to end model:

 ![alt text](https://github.com/SyedAzizEnam/Semantic_Segmentation/blob/master/fcn.png)